Flight of the Navigator: Production

 Some of the scenes with the Trimaxion Drone Ship were rendered in CGI by Omnibus Computer Animation, under the supervision of director Randal Kleiser's brother, Jeff.
 It was the first film to use reflection mapping to create realistic reflections on a simulated chrome surface.

 Jeff explained that Randal had been inspired by work for a commercial that he had done at his previous company, Digital Effects.
 Jeff recalls, "Jean Miller and Bob Hoffman had written a reflection mapping software that simulated a drop of water dripping from a faucet, which had refraction and reflection on the spout and it drips off."

 According to Jeff, "Randal saw that and asked, 'Wow.
 Could you make the spaceship reflective, like reflecting the environment?’"

 The morphing effect was based on a 1985 work by Digital Effects for a Tide detergent commercial.

 Effects were rendered on the Foonly F1 computer before being matted onto the film print.
 The computer did not have much storage space, so once the frame was mapped, the data were deleted to make way for the new frame.
 Other scenes of the ship were shot using one of two life-size props or using miniatures; most of the miniature shots were made using a motion control system.

+The interiors of the ship were shot inside a warehouse one hour outside of Oslo, because the producer claimed he had blocked funds which were only available if used in Norway.
+According to director Kleiser, it is uncertain if the funds ever came through, and the crew could have flown from Florida to Norway for no reason.